numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

   [[1, 2],     [[11, 12],     [[1 * 11 + 2 * 13, 1 * 12 + 2 * 14],
    [3, 4]]  x   [13, 14]]  =   [3 * 11 + 4 * 13, 3 * 12 + 4 * 14]]

-Elementwise multiplication is useful because it fits the common pattern for numerical code: it lets us easily and quickly perform a basic operation (ordinary multiplication) on a large number of aligned values without writing a slow and cumbersome ``for`` loop.
+Elementwise multiplication is useful because it lets us easily and quickly perform many multiplications on a large collection of values, without writing a slow and cumbersome ``for`` loop.
 And this works as part of a very general schema: when using the array objects provided by numpy or other numerical libraries, all Python operators work elementwise on arrays of all dimensionalities.
-The result is that simple formulas like ``a * b + c / d`` can be written and tested using single numbers for the variables, but then used to efficiently perform this calculation on large collections of numbers all at once.
+The result is that one can write functions using straightforward code like ``a * b + c / d``, treating the variables as if they were simple values, but then immediately use this function to efficiently perform this calculation on large collections of values, while keeping them organized using whatever arbitrarily complex array layout works best for the problem at hand.

-Matrix multiplication, by comparison, is slightly more special-purpose.
+Matrix multiplication is more of a special case.
 It's only defined on 2d arrays (also known as "matrices"), and multiplication is the only operation that has a meaningful "matrix" version -- "matrix addition" is the same as elementwise addition; there is no such thing "matrix bitwise-or" or "matrix floordiv"; "matrix division" can be defined but is not very useful, etc.  However, matrix multiplication is still used very heavily across all numerical application areas; mathematically, it's one of the most fundamental operations there is.

-Because Python currently contains only a single multiplication operator ``*``, libraries providing array-like objects must decide: either use ``*`` for elementwise multiplication, or use ``*`` for matrix multiplication.
-For some libraries -- those which have an explicit focus on a specialized application area where only one of these operations is used -- this may be an easy choice.
-But it turns out that when doing general-purpose number crunching, both operations are used frequently, and there are major advantages to using infix rather than function call syntax in both cases.
-It is not at all clear which convention is optimal; often it varies on a case-by-case basis.
+Because Python syntax currently allows for only a single multiplication operator ``*``, libraries providing array-like objects must decide: either use ``*`` for elementwise multiplication, or use ``*`` for matrix multiplication.
+And, unfortunately, it turns out that when doing general-purpose number crunching, both operations are used frequently, and there are major advantages to using infix rather than function call syntax in both cases.
+Thus it is not at all clear which convention is optimal, or even acceptable; often it varies on a case-by-case basis.

 Nonetheless, network effects mean that it is very important that we pick *just one* convention.
-In numpy, for example, it is technically possible to switch between the conventions, because numpy provides two different types: for ``numpy.ndarray`` objects, ``*`` performs elementwise multiplication, and matrix multiplication must use a function call (``numpy.dot``).
+In numpy, for example, it is technically possible to switch between the conventions, because numpy provides two different types with different ``__mul__`` methods.
+For ``numpy.ndarray`` objects, ``*`` performs elementwise multiplication, and matrix multiplication must use a function call (``numpy.dot``).
 For ``numpy.matrix`` objects, ``*`` performs matrix multiplication, and elementwise multiplication requires function syntax.
 Writing code using ``numpy.ndarray`` works fine.
 Writing code using ``numpy.matrix`` also works fine.
-But trouble begins as soon as we try to put these two pieces of code together.
+But trouble begins as soon as we try to integrate these two pieces of code together.
 Code that expects an ``ndarray`` and gets a ``matrix``, or vice-versa, will not work.
 Keeping track of which functions expect which types and converting back and forth all the time is impossible to get right.
 Functions that defensively try to handle both types as input find themselves floundering into a swamp of ``isinstance`` and ``if`` statements.

 PEP 238 split ``/`` into two operators: ``/`` and ``//``.
 Imagine the
 chaos that would have resulted if it had instead split ``int`` into